 What we know about bS21

 Most bacteria encode one bS21 homolog or none at all.
-In the ribosome, bS21 is located in the small subunit near the anti-Shine Dalgarno sequence and near the channel where mRNA exits the ribosome. which suggests that it might have some regulatory function or ability.
+In the ribosome, bS21 is located in the small subunit near the anti-Shine Dalgarno sequence and near the channel where mRNA exits the ribosome.
+Its location allows bS21 to interact with the 5’ UTR of mRNA molecules during the initiation phase of translation, and research has shown that it regulates translation initiation in E. coli ribosomes (van Duin & Wijnands, 1981; Chang & Craven, 1977).

 Ribosome heterogeneity in F. tularensis and what we know about the impacts of bS21-2 on cell physiology

 F. tularensis is unique in that it has three homologs of bS21.
 Bacteria are usually very thrifty and don’t keep genes that they don’t need, so there must be some significance to the fact that F. tularensis maintains three different homologs of the gene for the bS21 protein.
 The Ramsey lab found that F. tularensis ribosomes can incorporate any one of the three bS21 homologs and that the second homolog, bS21-2, was the most abundant when cells are grown in the laboratory.
 Additionally, in the absence of bS21-2, the abundance of certain proteins, including T6SS proteins, decreased yet mRNA abundance remained the same.
 This suggests that when bS21-2 is absent, ribosomes are not able to translate these genes as efficiently.
-We also found that infectivity in a macrophage model decreased when bS21-2 was absent.
+We also found that the ability of cells to replicate within macrophage decreased when bS21-2 was absent.
 These data lead to the development of a model in which bS21-2 allows for more efficient translation of virulence genes.
 Roadmap:

 Ramsey Lab Research on 5’ UTR Sequences